Streampunk/macadam/README.md

 });
 ```

 The result returned is an object containing properties for any configuration parameters successfully changed.
 Any errors in setting a parameter are contained in a sub-object called `errors`.
-Note that setting certain parameters on certain operating systems may require administrator privileges and macadam will throw an error in this case.
+Note that setting certain parameters on certain operating systems may require administrator privileges and macadam will throw an error if their is insufficient permissions.

 ### Capture